Application and effect of the muscle relaxant

-The wrinkle injection with the neuromodulator substance is a classic, non-surgical treatment in aesthetic medicine.
+The wrinkle injection with the muscle relaxant is a classic, non-surgical treatment in aesthetic medicine.
 The active ingredient is used in particular to combat expression lines (dynamic wrinkles) on the face.
-The neuromodulator substance is a bacterial protein that specifically blocks nerve signals for muscle contraction.
+The muscle relaxant is a bacterial protein that specifically blocks nerve signals for muscle contraction.
 Injected in very small quantities with a very thin needle under the skin into the facial muscles, this is minimally weakened and existing wrinkles, e.g. on the forehead, are reduced.
 So it can help remove wrinkles and regain a visibly fresh look.

 In addition to the treatment of wrinkles, the active ingredient can also be found in other medical fields.
-A qualified doctor can treat excessive sweating (hyperhidrosis) with the help of neuromodulator substance.
+A qualified doctor can treat excessive sweating (hyperhidrosis) with the help of muscle relaxants.
 The substance has an obstructive effect on the nerve transmission to the sweat glands.
 In addition, it works effectively in the context of other treatments and therapies: In the event of spasticity as a result of a stroke, it effectively releases blockages in the muscles and thus supports rehabilitation.
 The same applies to cases of infantile cerebral palsy.
 In the right amount, the substance has a function as a drug for movement disorders and is used successfully in these diseases.
+Below you will find the most frequently asked questions and answers.

-In very low concentrations, the neuromodulator injection inhibits the signal transmission from the nerves to the respective muscles and thus relaxes the muscle.
+In very low concentrations, a muscle relaxant injection inhibits the signal transmission from the nerves to the respective muscles and thus functions as a muscle relaxant.
 The visible wrinkles on the skin are reduced and the complexion becomes smoother.
 The signal is transmitted by the messenger substance acetylcholine.
 This is stored in small vesicles within the nerve switch points.
 When a nerve impulse reaches the muscles, the messenger substance acetylcholine is released from the vesicles, like an air bubble that comes to the surface of the water.
-On the inner surface of the nerves, the neuromodulator substance prevents the vesicles from rising to the surface.
+On the inner surface of the nerves, the muscle relaxant prevents the vesicles from rising to the surface.
 They get stuck below the surface of the water, so to speak.
 After a certain time, the nerve cells regenerate the protein that is required to open the vesicles (synaptosomal protein weighing 25 kilodaltons, SNAP-25 for short).
-Therefore, the effect of the neuromodulator gradually decreases.
+Therefore, the effect of the muscle relaxant gradually decreases.
 It unfolds in a certain radius around the injection point of the treatment.
-The size of the treated areas is determined by the product properties of the neuromodulator substance, the dose administered and the volume, as well as the technique of wrinkle injection.
+The size of the treated areas is determined by the product properties of the muscle relaxant preparation, the dose administered and the volume, as well as the technique of wrinkle injection.
 At a diameter of about one centimeter around the injection site, the muscles relax and the sweat gland production decreases.

-How long does treatment with a neuromodulator last?
+How long does treatment with a muscle relaxant last?

 The result of the method begins to unfold on the face just two days after use.
 Ninety percent of the patients show a clear result of the wrinkle treatment on the skin on the seventh day.
 The desired, natural result can be expected from the fourteenth day.
 When and to what extent the result unfolds depends, among other things, on the product, the dosage and the injection technique used to smooth out the wrinkles.
 Of course, it also plays a role whether the wrinkles are particularly deep (e.g. pronounced frown lines / deep frown lines on the forehead).
 The effect lasts for an average of four months.
 In a third of the patients, a satisfactory effect can still be demonstrated five months after the wrinkle treatment procedure.
 The general indication is: A repetition of this minimally invasive wrinkle treatment makes sense after three months at the earliest.
 After multiple wrinkle injections as part of a continuous anti-aging therapy of aesthetic medicine, the duration of the action can be extended and the skin and its wrinkles are smoothed for longer, as the cross-section of the relaxed muscles is reduced.

-What does a wrinkle smoothing with the neuromodulator cost?
+What does a wrinkle smoothing with the muscle relaxant cost?

 An exact cost calculation is made individually, at the consultation appointment with the doctor.
 If you would like to get an overview of the price range in advance, please take a look at our cost page.

-For which treatments with the neuromodulator substance are the costs covered by the health insurance?
+For which treatments with the muscle relaxant are the costs covered by the health insurance?

 Your health insurance will only cover the costs of medically necessary treatments.
 If you would like to find out more about this, please visit our page on the health insurance companies’ obligation to pay benefits.

-What is considered a unit of the most common neuromodulator?
+What is considered a unit of the most common muscle relaxant?

-One unit of a neuromodulator substance is one quantity.
+One unit of muscle relaxant is one quantity.
 The unit of this agent was defined in laboratory tests and is abbreviated as “E”.
 Since the test conditions were not specified down to the smallest detail, the units differ from one manufacturer to another.
 These units are specific to each product and are not interchangeable.

-Can I get immune to wrinkle treatments with neuromodulators?
+Can I get immune to wrinkle treatments with muscle relaxants?

-What should I watch out for after a wrinkle injection with a neuromodulator?
+What should I watch out for after a wrinkle injection with a muscle relaxant?

-What should be considered after a wrinkle injection with a neuromodulator?
+What should be considered after a wrinkle injection with a muscle relaxant?

 How you should behave after the procedure so that a good result is achieved and you prevent swelling, you will find out in the consultation with the doctor.
 The treating specialist will take this opportunity to point out appropriate precautionary measures.

-Before and after pictures of a wrinkle injection with neuromodulators
+Before and after pictures of a wrinkle injection with muscle relaxant

-Experience reports on wrinkle injection with a neuromodulator
+Experience reports on wrinkle injection with a muscle relaxant

-The above image presents the testimonial of a patient who received a neuromodulator treatment at Centerplast.
+The above image presents the testimonial of a patient who received a muscle relaxing treatment at Centerplast.
 You can find more reviews from our experienced specialists and testimonials on a wide range of treatments on our testimonials page.

 “Our goal is to provide the best, most discreet and precise treatment based on our extensive expertise in plastic surgery. „